Last updated on January 13, 2023

 Grenzo, Dungeon Warden is another commander I view as very powerful but underrated.
 It’s the fifth most popular commander which is certainly strong, but I think it’s definitely got an edge over something like Anje Falkenrath in second place.

-You can get things running very quickly with Grenzo and start to kind of storm off on turn 5 or 6.
+You can get things running very quickly with Grenzo and start to kind of storm off on turn five or six.
 Its ability depends on power, not mana value, so you can reliably get ultra-powerful combo pieces like Kiki-Jiki, Mirror Breaker out if you can get it to the bottom of your library.

 There are surprisingly a lot of ways to get a specific card on the bottom of your library too.
 It’s functionally much worse than the top of your library or your hand, so it’s kind of thrown around a lot more.
 The boggart keyword for instance can be a consistent way to do this, and it’s on a bunch of goblin cards you’ll already want to play like Adder-Staff Boggart.